openwisp/django-netjsongraph/README.rst

-If the data is sent from one node only, it's highly advised to set the ``expiration_time`` of the ``Topology`` instance to ``0`` (seconds), this way the system works just like in the **FETCH strategy**, with the only difference that the data is sent by nodes instead of fetched by the collector.
+If the data is sent from one node only, it's highly advised to set the ``expiration_time`` of the ``Topology`` instance to ``0`` (seconds), this way the system works just like in the **FETCH strategy**, with the only difference that the data is sent by one node instead of fetched by the collector.

-If the data is sent from multiple nodes, you **MUST** set the ``expiration_time`` of the ``Topology`` instance to a value slightly higher than the interval used by nodes to send the topology, this way links will be flagged as "down" only if they haven't been detected for a while.
-This mechanism allows to visualize the topology even if the network has been split in several parts.
+If the data is sent from multiple nodes, you **SHOULD** set the ``expiration_time`` of the ``Topology`` instance to a value slightly higher than the interval used by nodes to send the topology, this way links will be flagged as "down" only if they haven't been detected for a while.
+This mechanism allows to visualize the topology even if the network has been split in several parts, the disadvantage is that it will take a bit more time to detect links that go offline.

 Settings
 --------